 Underfloor heating throughout the cottage makes it a cosy all year round ideal getaway from the hustle and bustle of modern life

-is proud to be probably the first railway of any sort in the region to provide six carriages in which wheelchair-bound people of any age can be accommodated in comfort and security, along with their fellow passengers, friends and family.
+The Bure Valley Railway is proud to be probably the first railway of any sort in the region to provide six carriages in which wheelchair-bound people of any age can be accommodated in comfort and security, along with their fellow passengers, friends, and family.

 The Bure Valley Railway offers full access to disabled passengers in wheelchairs.

-Both Aylsham and Wroxham stations are all on the one level, including shops, toilets, café, platforms and even the workshops at Aylsham.
+Both Aylsham and Wroxham stations are all found on one level, which includes toilets, shops, platforms, a café, and even the exciting Aylsham workshops.

-Along with our standard carriage fleet, there are six specially designed coaches which can carry wheelchairs easily.
-Each has a special seating arrangement plus double doors on both sides and detachable ramps.
+In addition to our standard carriage fleet, visitors will also find six specifically designed coaches that carry wheelchairs without difficulty.
+Every coach contains a special seating arrangement along with detachable ramps and double doors on both sides.
 When the ordinary seats are down, these carriages have the same carrying capacity as regular carriages, but when the seats are raised they can each accommodate four manual wheelchairs securely.

 Other types of wheelchair may be carried depending on their size.